 We began stacking the books up in the cubicles, but we had an organization secret.
 The piece of furniture is pretty deep, much deeper than a typical bookshelf.
 So, we were able to fit two rows of books within each cubby.
 If you look closely at the image, you can see the second row of books just barely showing behind the first.
 It works out perfectly because now we have all of our books in one place and we can easily fit them with room to spare in the back row.

 - 8 Cube Storage Unit – $30 Used (Currently $120) – (Better Homes and Gardens – Amazon)

 - Baskets – $26 for set of 4 – (Comparable Set – Amazon)

 It was great to downsize the number of books we had.
 Originally, we had 3 full tall bookshelves.
 I don’t think we ever would have even opened most of those books again, nevermind reading them entirely.
 Now, seeing only the books we both really enjoy or can see ourselves reading again is a wonderful thing.
 On top of that, everything fits in those four cubicles and looks nice and orderly.
 The fact that the baskets below are hiding a bunch of small toys is just an added bonus.
 In terms of price, we already owned the storage unit and baskets, so we didn’t pay anything extra for our new bookshelf!

 How about you?
-What creative ideas have you come up with for book storage?
+What creative book storage ideas have you come up with?
 What Affordable Organization tips do you have to share?

 This post may contain affiliate links.
 Please see disclaimer page for details.